kchalasa/DataCleansingandAnalysis/CodeBook.md

 #####Function 3 -cleanData(originaldataset,dir)

 This function takes "originaldataset" returned from loadMerge function and current working directory "dir" as parameters.
-It selects the features for the final data set.
+It selects the mean and standard deviation features for the final data set.
 It also cleans variable names for these selected features.
 Finally it converts numeric activities of the volunteers as meaningful descriptive labels.

 Pseudocode for this function.
 * Build select data set with only the features that have either "mean()" or "std()" in its name in the original data set.